Jesse Jackson: 1990s

 In November 1991, Democratic National Committee chair Ron Brown reported that Jackson had told him that he would not enter the 1992 Democratic Party presidential primaries.
-A short time later, Jackson formally declared he would not mount a third presidential bid and called for the creation of "new democratic majority".
+A short time later, Jackson formally declared he would not mount a third presidential bid and called for the creation of a "new democratic majority".
 His decision not to run caused concerns for the future of the Rainbow Coalition, which The New York Times wrote "has only carried political clout in the years when Mr. Jackson has run for President."
 Governor of Arkansas Bill Clinton insulted Jackson on an open television microphone and called Jackson to apologize.
-Jackson said focusing on the comments was unhelpful and noted that Clinton was the only one of the then-five Democratic presidential candidates who had not agreed to join Jackson on campaign trips highlighting housing, health and education issues.
+Jackson said focusing on the comments was unhelpful and noted that Clinton was the only one of the then-five Democratic presidential candidates who had not agreed to join Jackson on campaign trips highlighting housing, health, and education issues.
 On April 26, 1992, Jackson and Clinton had a 40-minute meeting in Clinton's hotel suite and emerged to announce that they were both committed to defeating Bush in the general election.
 Asked if he was ready to endorse Clinton, Jackson said: "Well, if he wins the nomination of our party, he would be well on his way.
 We need a new President and we need a new direction.
 We cannot afford any more of what George Bush represents."
 After Clinton became the likely nominee, Jackson appealed to the Democratic Party's platform committee to neither "go with the flow on capital punishment" nor "walk soft on right-to-work laws".
 Although Jackson promised to endorse the party's nominee, his comments were seen as directed toward Clinton.
 David S. Broder noted Jackson's lessened influence at the 1992 Democratic National Convention and contrasted him with Chairman Brown: "At almost the same moment that Jackson learned he could no longer hold the Democratic Party and its nominee hostage to his demands, Brown was showing he could carry the party and its convention in his hands."
 In January 1992, Jackson began hosting a CNN talk show, Both Sides with Jesse Jackson.
 The program featured guests representing opposite sides of a single issue and was among the few programs on CNN hosted by a liberal.

+In February 2026, it was revealed that Jackson and Clinton had been friends since they first met in Little Rock, Arkansas during the 20th anniversary celebration of the integration of Little Rock Central High School in 1977.